A Shopping List for the First Week in Your New Kitchen

 This is one time you definitely need a shopping list!

-I'm an advocate of making a grocery list for all shopping trips, but it's especially important when you're grocery shopping to stock up a new kitchen.
-Without a list, it's easy to buy things you don't really need and won't actually use.
-You know what I'm talking about.
+I’m an advocate of making a grocery list for all shopping trips, but it’s especially important when you’re hitting the store to stock up a new kitchen.
+Without a list, it’s easy to buy things you don’t really need and won’t actually use.
+You know what I’m talking about.

 Plan on more than one trip to the store.

-Use this first trip to the grocery store to stock up on just the basics and get yourself set up for easy weeknight cooking.
-Because even if you leave with two carts full of groceries, there will be things you forget and things you didn't realize you need.
-It's inevitable.
+Use this first trip to stock up on just the basics and get yourself set up for easy weeknight cooking.
+Because even if you leave with two carts full of groceries, there will be things you forget and things you didn’t realize you need.
+It’s inevitable.

 Your Grocery List for Stocking a New Kitchen

 This list contains many of the basics that make for easy weeknight meals and daily necessities.
 Of course, our necessity might not be yours.
-The lists are certainly varied and designed to jog your memory as your rebuild your pantry from scratch.
-Pick and choose as you desire, of course — if you hate tofu, leave it off!
+The list is certainly varied and designed to jog your memory as your rebuild your pantry from scratch.
+Pick and choose as you desire, of course — if you already have flour, leave it off!
 If you never take cream in your coffee, then probably no need to buy it.
 Add anything that we may have left off (pet food? a few jars of baby food puree?).

-With your adjustments, this list is all you need to arm yourself with the essentials to get started for the first week or so.
-Then, settle into your new kitchen and make another big shopping trip a week later after you've planned your meals for the following week.
+With your adjustments, this list is all you need to arm yourself with the essentials to get started during your first week or so.
+Then, once you’re settled and have done a meal plan, go back for another big shopping trip.

 - Dried pasta and noodles